mjhea0/thinkful-mentor/csv-data-analysis/readme.md

         14.08,  15.74,  17.4 ]))
 ```

-This means that there are 5 states that have a murder rate between 0.8 and 2.46, 8 states that have a rate between 2.46 and 4.12, and so on.
+What does this mean?
+Well, there are 5 states that have a murder rate that falls between 0.8 and 2.46, 8 states that have a rate between 2.46 and 4.12, and so on...

 Now, let's graph it: